Cabidge/Cyber-Final-Project/PRESENTATION.md

 }
 ```
 In this attack, we will make the function print hello even though the hello() function is not called in main().
+To actually be able to attack program with buffer overflow we have to compile with the ``` -fno-stack-protector``` flag because gcc is smart doesn't allow you to go over buffer.

 1. Start gdb
    ```console